-We know to kill the GIMP, to stop the GIMP all we do is we click on this X in the upper right hand corner.
+We know how to kill the GIMP, to stop the GIMP all we do is we click on this X in the upper right hand corner.
 Watch what happens.
-Oh, no, we have no image manipulation window and the GIMP is still running.
+Oh no, we have no image manipulation window and the GIMP is still running.

-We have the Toolbox in the Layers windows here.
+We have the Toolbox in the layer’s window here.
 Why is that?
 Why didn’t it shut down?
-Well, all we did was kill that one image we still have another one open here that’s minimized, so we’ve got to bring that up, and if we want to get out we go ahead and we kill that too.
+Well, all we did was kill that one image, we still have another one open here that’s minimized, so we’ve got to bring that up, and if we want to get out we go ahead and we kill that too.

 We’re presented with the empty image manipulation window and finally if we kill this, the GIMP goes down.
 Killing the GIMP can be a little complicated at times.

-Notice if I started up again, if I have multiple images open that there is an option here under file called Quit.
-This will actually quit the GIMP and it will ask you to save your work if you have unsaved work in any of your image manipulation windows, and then it will close them all, and bring the GIMP down.
+Notice if I start up again if I have multiple images open that there is an option here under file called Quit.
+This will quit the GIMP and it will ask you to save your work if you have unsaved work in any of your image manipulation windows, and then it will close them all, and bring the GIMP down.

-One thing that I want to point out about these windows before we go is that they actually are composed of other windows.
-For instance, look here at the Toolbox it has all the tools up at the top, and in the bottom are the Tools Options.
+One thing that I want to point out about these windows before we go is that they are composed of other windows.
+For instance, look here at the Toolbox, it has all the tools up at the top, and at the bottom are the Tools Options.

 As I change tools the options for those tools change, for instance, here’s the Rotate Tool, and here are the Rotate Tool Options.
-Here’s the Scale Tool Options, the Text Options.
+Here’s the Scale Tool Options and the Text Options.

 Additionally, these windows can be moved around and resized so if I grab any of the side and get this double arrow I can go ahead and make the window wider.
 I can make the window taller and so on.